Generic name: Felbamate Tablets [ FEL-ba-mate ]

-- A very bad and sometimes deadly blood problem called aplastic anemia has happened with this medicine (felbamate tablets).
-This blood problem can happen to anyone taking this medicine (felbamate tablets) at any time during care.
+- A severe and sometimes deadly blood problem called aplastic anemia has happened with this medicine (felbamate tablets).
+This blood problem can happen at any time to anyone taking this medicine (felbamate tablets).
 Signs of this blood problem may not show for a few months of taking this medicine (felbamate tablets).
-If you stop taking this medicine (felbamate tablets), the chance of anemia may still be raised for some time.
+If you stop taking this medicine (felbamate tablets), the chance of anemia may still be greater for some time.
 Call your doctor right away if you have any fever, sore throat, mouth sores, infections, easy bruising, or purple "splotches" on your skin.
-Talk with your doctor.

 - This medicine is not for use in people who have ever had liver problems.
 Talk with the doctor.